expverhno3/leetcode-repo/README.md

   2. moving matching
      1. concatenate two `s`, remove first and last chars, then see if this concatenated string has `s` appear, if yes: there's repeated pattern within `s`

+## two pointers

+### 977. Squares of a Sorted Array

+- how
+  - array is sorted -> max square must be at two ends -> put two pointers at the two ends and move towards middle

+## Stack & Queue

+### 239. sliding window maximum

+- how
+  - classic monotonic queue!
+    - "monotonic": increase or decrease in one direction
+  - only keeps elements that potentially can be max within sliding window
+  - in this problem: queue elements should be decreasing: greater element shows at first must be max of sliding window

+## binary tree

+### 101. Symmetric Tree

+### 100. Same Tree

+### 572. Subtree of Another Tree

+- tag: MARK
+- how
+  - recursion function just check if two tree is the same
+  - main function do DFS